Peter was one of the first people I got to

 learned that Peter was always very pleased if I could provide some odd

-snippets of mildly malicious gossip, and would even request me to find out
+snippets of mildly malicious gossip, and would even request me to find

 this or that bit of information for him.
 Although I occasionally protested